Help your child develop an attitude of gratitude

 Gratitude throughout childhood

 Gratitude does not come to children naturally.
 It takes time and a lot of learning.
-As your child gets older he or she will begin to express gratitude in many ways.
+As your child gets older, they will begin to express gratitude in many ways.

 • Age 2 and under.
 Will begin to learn concepts of gratitude starting at 18 months of age.
 By age two, your child will begin saying “thank you” to others.
-Your child will not be able to express appreciation but is aware adults will do things to make him or her happy.
+Your child will not be able to express appreciation but is aware adults will do things to make them happy.

 • Age 3-5.
 Begins to learn when and how to say “thank you.”
-Will also begin to identify and name things that make him or her feel grateful, such as a favorite toy or pet.
+Will also begin to identify and name things that make them feel grateful, such as a favorite toy or pet.
 Enjoys writing thank you cards with assistance from an adult.

 • Age 6-8.
-Recognizes how others help, expressing thanks for this help, and talking about things that make him or her feel grateful.
+Recognizes how others help, expressing thanks for this help, and talking about things that make them feel grateful.
 Your child may begin to express gratitude independently without prompting.

 Use the following suggestions to help teach your child about gratitude.

 • Help your child to understand feelings.
 Helping your child understand feelings will help to build empathy and gratitude.
-Ask your child how he or she feels after doing something nice for someone.
-“How did it make you feel when you helped grandma with her chores?
+Ask your child how they feel after doing something nice for someone.
+“How did it make you feel when you helped Grandpa with his chores?
 That was so thoughtful!”

 • Volunteer and help others.
 Find opportunities for your child to help others.
 For example, collect a box of food or old toys to donate to a local shelter.
 Or offer to rake a neighbor’s lawn.

 • Make a list.
-Sit down with your child to brainstorm things he or she is grateful for.
-Grab a pencil and piece of paper and write down all the ideas he or she comes up with.
+Sit down with your child to brainstorm things they are grateful for.
+Grab a pencil and piece of paper and write down all the ideas they come up with.

 • Read books.
 Books are a fun way to teach your child about gratitude.
-When done with the book, have your child borrow or lend it to a friend!
+When done with the book, have your child lend it to a friend.
 Examples of books: “The Thankful Book” by Todd Parr or “Those Shoes” by Maribeth Boelts.

 • Write thank you notes.
 Help your child write thank you notes for someone special.
 Include some fun artwork or pictures as well.